Millard Fillmore Suburban Hospital

 A program for joint replacement candidates undergoing surgery at Millard Fillmore Suburban Hospital or Buffalo General Medical Center that guides a person prior to surgery through recovery and discharge.
 Click here to learn more about Kaleida Health's joint replacement program.

-Contrary to popular belief, the knee joints of men and women are not the same.
-The angle between a woman’s pelvis and the knee, which affects how the kneecap moves, is usually wider.
+For women only, kneecap moves, is usually wider.
 Additionally, a woman’s thighbone tends to be narrower and contoured differently.
 So that optimal fit can be achieved for female patients, surgeons at Millard Fillmore Suburban utilize the GenderKnee.
 This groundbreaking, gender-specific technology eliminates the surgeon’s need to make adjustments to traditional unisex joints during the surgery.

 Total Hip Replacement